California State Route 174: Route description

+Route 174 is defined in section 474, subdivision (a), of the California Streets and Highways Code, and that the highway is "from Route 80 near the City of Colfax to Route 20 near the City of Grass Valley".
+In addition, subdivision (b) permits the state to relinquish control of the segment in Grass Valley to the city.

 State Route 174 begins at exit 135 of I-80 in Colfax.
 Immediately after crossing I-80, the route turns right on Auburn Street and right again on Central Street, which bypasses downtown; a business route follows Auburn Street, Grass Valley Street, and Main Street through downtown.
 SR 174 follows the old Lincoln Highway (US 40) north out of downtown to Rollins Lake Road, where the present state highway turns northwest along the Colfax Highway.
 It then crosses the Bear River from Placer County into Nevada County on a 1987 bridge, with the old 1924 bridge preserved for non-motorized traffic.
 The land flattens out as SR 174 curves north and west through the Empire Mine State Historic Park into Grass Valley.
 Turning west on Colfax Avenue, the state highway passes under the SR 20/SR 49 freeway before ending just beyond at Auburn Street, the former surface routing of SR 49.

 SR 174 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 174 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.